 Solutions suitable for this life moment

-Absa Gap Cover offers gap, co-payment and sub-limitation cover for you and your dependents registered on your medical scheme.
+Absa Gap Cover offers gap, co-payment and sub-limitation cover for you and your dependants registered on your medical scheme.

 Absa Living Annuity

 At retirement, the Living Annuity, which is underwritten by Absa Life, provides members of a pension, provident or retirement annuity fund with a flexible investment vehicle from which they can receive a regular and adjustable retirement income.

 The Absa Living Annuity is suited to individuals who:

 - Retire and receive proceeds from a retirement fund

 - Seek to receive a regular income from a flexible retirement investment vehicle

 - Wish to have control of the underlying investment choices